CMST 136 WRITING FOR THE WEB • 5 Cr.

-Introduces the cognitive and creative tools needed to create text for the World Wide Web.
-Students practice new styles of writing for nonlinear media.
-Recommended: BTS 109 or ENGL& 101 (prev ENGL 101).
+Introduces the cognitive, creative, and technical tools needed to effectively create text and publish ideas for the World Wide Web.
+Students explore and practice styles of writing to communicate effectively in various online settings.

 After completing this class, students should be able to:

 - Define a variety of terms associated with Web communications

 - Construct a web document that demonstrates how to best organize and design written content for Web audiences

 - Analyze and evaluate the integrated use of photos, graphics, video, and text on an existing Web site from the standpoint of best information design practices

 - Create an online blog using a free online publishing application that incorporates images, diagrams, links, and video, supported by a written language style appropriate to a chosen target audience